lijeffrey39/dialogue_authoring_tool/README.md

 1. What database to use?
 2. Is Node.js good for backend?

-## Features List
+## MV Features List
+### Utterance Editor
+* Dropdowns to change categories, intents, social strategies
+* Textbox for utterance
+  + drag and drop api tags (ex. hint from Wolfram Alpha)
+  + drag and drop SSML tags
+  + preview text
+  + TTS button
+* Save, cancel, undo save buttons
 ### Main menu (page 0)
-* Select category, intent, social strategy from dropdown/search
+* Sidebar with search, select phase, intent, social strategy from dropdown
-  + add new as option for each
-  + can pop up modal editor
 * List of all utterances that match category, intent, social strategy
-  + select checkbox/copy/paste/delete/undo/add new
+  + highlight/copy/paste/delete/undo/add new
   + click utterance to go to Page 2
-### Category/intent/social strategy/tag editor (modal 0)
-* List of categories, intents, social strategies, tags
-  + select/copy/paste/delete/undo/add new
-  + double click to edit name
-### Utterance Editor (Page 1)
-* Options to change categories, intents, social strategies
-* Textbox for utterance
-  + option to add tag (ex. hint from Wolfram Alpha)
-* SSML editor
-  + TTS button
-  + SSML Tag list/adder
-* Save, cancel buttons

 ## Logistics
 Technical team meeting on Wednesdays at 5PM, group meeting on Fridays at 12:30PM.